ArcBlock/forge-js/packages/forge-cli/README.md

-  -r, --release-dir              Forge release directory path (unzipped), use your own copy forge release -c, --config-path              Forge config used when starting forge node and initializing gRPC clients -g, --socket-grpc              Socket gRPC endpoint to connect, with this you can use forge-cli with a remote node -s, --setup-script             Path to a javascript file that loads application specific protobuf files into forge-sdk -h, --help                     output usage information
+  -r, --release-dir              Forge release directory path (unzipped), use your own copy forge release -c, --config-path              Forge config used when starting forge node and initializing gRPC clients -g, --socket-grpc              Socket gRPC endpoint to connect, with this you can use forge-cli with a remote node -s, --setup-script             Path to a javascript file that loads application specific protobuf files into grpc-client -h, --help                     output usage information

 Commands: